shankar/shankar/content/posts/a-monologue-on-zig-import.md

 Explaining these packages is beyond the scope of this post.

-Now let us write some code to demonstrate the return value of @import:
+Remember @import function returns a struct ? let us write some code to demonstrate that.
 {{< file "hello.zig" >}}
 ```zig
 const print = @import("std").debug.print;